-Computing teaching is effective in our school when.....

-- It is cross-curricular - It is hands-on and practical - There are opportunities for the children to access and explore with a range of technology - Teachers and support staff sharing ideas and opportunities to model the best resources and most effective approaches - Collaborative and creative lessons - Parents are kept up-to-date with the importance of e-safety through parent workshops which are organised every 2 years
+Computing teaching is effective in our school when It is cross-curricular It is hands-on and practical There are opportunities for the children to access and explore with a range of technology Teachers and support staff sharing ideas and opportunities to model the best resources and most effective approaches Collaborative and creative lessons Parents are kept up-to-date with the importance of e-safety through parent What do our children like about learning Computing?
+What do our children like about learning Computing?
+"You can write quickly and not waste time."
+"You can write quickly and not waste time."
+"You can write quickly and not waste time."
+"I enjoy designing new things."
+"I like typing because it gets my fingers stronger."
+"I like that we can do lots of different things - painting, writing and games " Parents are kept up-to-date with the importance of e-safety through parent workshops which are organised every 2 years "It teaches us how to find information."